Where Can I Get A Greengage Fruit Tree, And How Do I Grow Them?

 The greengage is rarely grown and its fruit even more rarely sold in Australia.

-My great uncle Nett & great auntie Florence were the last commercial growers of this fruit just outside SE London (near Bromley).
+My great uncle Nett & great auntie Florence planted greengages in their orchard.
+Uncle Eric and auntie Barbara took over the orchard and unexpectedly became the last commercial growers of this fruit in outer London.

 The greengage was developed in France from a green-fruited wild plum.
 Richly flavoured, the fruit are the size of small plums and their colour varies from green to yellow.